samirobbinsss/JEPA-COMPILER/jepa-v2/README.md

 ### A loss bug, found adversarially, then fixed (`docs/loss_review.md`)

 The latent first collapsed to **~3–5 of 128 dimensions**, and adding more data did not help.
-A multi-agent adversarial review of the loss found the cause: the group-invariance term **summed** over feature dims while VICReg's anti-collapse terms **averaged**, hiding a factor of `D` that drowned out the rank-creating covariance term.
+The cause: the group-invariance term **summed** over feature dims while VICReg's anti-collapse terms **averaged**, hiding a factor of `D` that drowned out the rank-creating covariance term.
 Fixing the normalization (`sum→mean`, covariance `÷D`) — same data,